Big Beetles (various families)

 2 Diving Beetles and Water Beetles (Dytiscidae & Hydrophilidae)

-Even in small ponds you can find Diving Beetles.
-Some people wonder how they got there.
+Even in small ponds you can find Diving Beetles and you might wonder wonder how they got there.
 Well, the Diving Beetles can do more than just dive: they can fly as well.
 So they can take many opportunities to explore new wells, ponds and streams.
 They are among the biggest beetles in the Benelux area: up to 4 centimeters in length!
 They swim using their back legs.
-The front and middle legs are used to cling to plants in the water or to grab a prey.
+The front and middle legs are used to cling onto plants in the water or to grab a prey.
 One of the best known water beetles in both Europe and America is the Water Tiger below.
 The pictures are of a lonely male strolling through our garden on a windy and rainy March evening.
-We took it inside for a moment where it served as a patient model.
+We took it inside for a moment where it served as a patient photo model.
 You can tell the males apart from the females by the strange discs on the front legs.
-These are sucking discs, which are used to get a hold of the fast swimming females during copulation.
+These are sucking discs which are used to get a hold of the fast swimming females during copulation.
 The Water Tiger is a big animal.
 The one in the pictures below was almost 38 mm!
 The adults are long lived and sometimes can be up to 5 years of age.
-In the moderate zones of Europe this is probably the species that lives longest, once being adult.
+In the moderate climate zones of Europe this is probably the species that lives longest in their adult stage.
 The larvae live in the water exclusively and my be up to 60 mm long.
 Both adults and larvae are formidable hunters.
-Usually the larvae will attack any pray that is not much bigger than they are themselves.
-Adults really don't care and will attack even fish well over one meter long and bite a piece out of it, usually near the back.
-They may be harmful in ponds, for even though their bite will not kill bigger fish, through the wound sickness and disease may enter, causing the fish to decease in the end.
-The adults are capable of biting people painfully.
+Usually the larvae will attack any pray that is not much smaller than they are themselves.
+Adults really don't care and will attack even fish well over one meter long and bite a piece off it.
+If you see a chunk of the fish body missing, usually near the back, then it might have been the result of an enounter with the larvae of the Diving Beetle.
+They may be harmful to fish because even though their bite will not kill the fish, the wounds they make lead disease resulting often in death.
+The adult Diving Beetles are capable of biting people painfully.
 Larvae might bite people as well, but their jaws are rarely powerful enough to go through the skin.
-Better not experiment with this, for should a larva get through your skin the bite is extremely painful.
-The larva starts to injects its digestive acid immediately, making the wound even more painful and causing it to heal extremely slowly at the same time.
+Better not experiment with the larva because its bite is extremely painful and its digestive acid is immediately injected, making the wound even more painful and slowing down the healing.

-Hijacked and abused as a model when walking in our garden: the male of the Water Tiger (Dytiscus marginalis).
+Kidnapped and only slightly abused as a photo model when walking in our garden: the male of the Water Tiger (Dytiscus marginalis).

 Water Beetles of the family Hydrophilidae are a strange lot.
-Some are big black beetles and excellent swimmers, others are much smaller, sometimes even colourful, living on land, not even capable of swimming.
+Some are big black beetles and excellent swimmers, others are much smaller, sometimes even colourful.
+Those living on land and are not even capable of swimming.
 Diving Beetles take air with them by keeping it under the elytrae.
 That's why you can see them breathing by sticking their back side out of the water.
-Water Beetles use their antennae to push air under their body, where it is hold bij many hairs present there.
-Except for some bigger species many are not good swimmers and they just crawl over the plants.
+Water Beetles use their antennae to push air under their body, where it is held with many hairs present there.
+Except for some bigger species many are not very skillful swimmers and they just crawl over the plants.
 Helophorus aequalis belongs to a genus of which some members live in the water and others don't.
 A close relative even is a pest in rape-seed.
 The species below is always found near water, hardly ever in it.
-The larvae however do live in the water and are fierce predators.
+The larvae do live in the water and are fierce predators.

 A strange Waterbeetle this Helophorus aequalis, for it hardly ever swims.